6 Science-Backed Benefits Of Probiotics & Who Should Take Them

-There are also benefits to blood pressure: Consuming probiotics can benefit both systolic (the top number) and diastolic (the bottom number) blood pressure about the same as from eating a low-salt diet, a recent analysis concluded.*
+There are also benefits to blood pressure: Consuming probiotics can has positive effects on both systolic (the top number) and diastolic (the bottom number) blood pressure about the same as from eating a low-salt diet, a recent analysis determined.*

 Probiotics for women.

-With that in mind, it might follow that getting more good bacteria in the form of food and probiotic supplements could help combat these problems.* And indeed, a few small studies have shown that taking an oral probiotic or a probiotic combo (all Lactobacillus strains) can help facilitate this delicate microbial balance and promote vaginal health.* And regular yogurt consumption, a probiotic-rich food, is tied to healthier levels of vaginal bacteria as well.*
+With that in mind, it might follow that getting more good bacteria in the form of food and targeted probiotic supplements could help.* And indeed, a few small studies have shown that taking an oral probiotic or a probiotic combo (all Lactobacillus strains) can help facilitate this delicate microbial balance and promote vaginal health.* And regular yogurt consumption, a probiotic-rich food, is tied to healthier levels of vaginal bacteria as well.*

 Probiotics for men.

 Is what's good for the gut also good for the gonads?
-When it comes to couples who are trying to get pregnant, the science is promising.* A handful of studies have found that supplementing with a blend of probiotics and prebiotics (fibers that act as food for probiotics) could significantly improve sperm quality and raise testosterone levels in men struggling with fertility issues.*
+When it comes to couples who are trying to get pregnant, the science is promising.* A handful of studies have found that supplementing with a blend of probiotics and prebiotics (fibers that act as food for probiotics) can promote fertility by supporting sperm quality and healthy testosterone levels in men.*

 Picking a probiotic: What to look for.

 Targeted strains to reset your gut, beat bloating, and help reduce waist circumference.*

 There are lots and lots of different bacteria strains that fall under the probiotic category.
-And while a lot of products take the "kitchen sink" approach of throwing a lot of different strains into one capsule, "different strains can be tied to different benefits," explains functional dietitian Krista King, M.S., RDN, LDN.
-So if you're thinking about taking a probiotic, then it makes sense to seek out a supplement with a strain that's been shown to have potential in meeting your needs.
+And while many probiotic supplement products take the "kitchen sink" approach of throwing a lot of different strains into one capsule, "different strains can be tied to different benefits," explains functional dietitian Krista King, M.S., RDN, LDN.
+So if you're thinking about taking a probiotic, then it makes sense to seek out a supplement with a strain or strains that have been shown to have potential in supporting your needs.

-Experts are still studying how different types of probiotics deliver their unique health benefits.
-Here's a brief look at what the research has uncovered so far:
+Experts are still studying and learning how different types of probiotics deliver their unique health benefits.* Here's a brief look at what the research has uncovered so far:

 - For general health support: Lactobacillus, Bifidobacterium, and Saccharomyces boulardii.*

-- For diarrhea: Lactobacillus rhamnosus GG, Lactobacillus acidophilus, and Lactobacillus bulgaricus.*
+- For regularity: Lactobacillus rhamnosus GG, Lactobacillus acidophilus, Lactobacillus bulgaricus, and Saccharomyces boulardii.*

 - For weight maintenance: Lactobacillus gasseri, Lactobacillus rhamnosus, and Bifidobacterium lactis.*